-As the only academic medical center in San Diego, UC San Diego Health System sets the standard for quality care.
+As the only academic medical center in San Diego, UC San Diego Health sets the standard for quality care.
 We have a Level I Trauma designation, a Regional Burn Center, and a JACHO certified Stroke Center.

 Are you looking for the “adrenaline rush” that you can only get in emergency nursing?
 Well, look no more.
 We offer challenging and rewarding careers for experienced clinical RNs: